 Douglass A. 2016.
 Mental Capacity: Updating New Zealand’s law and practice.
 Dunedin: New Zealand Law Foundation.

 Fenech M, Strukelj N, Buston O. 2018.
-Ethical, Social, and Political Challenges of Artificial Intelligence in Health(external link).
-London: Wellcome Trust (accessed 17 June 2019).
+Ethical, Social, and Political Challenges of Artificial Intelligence in Health.
+London: Wellcome Trust, URL: wellcome.ac.uk/funding/ethical-social-and-political-challenges-using-artificial-intelligence-healthcare (accessed 17 June 2019).

 Gilbert T, Bosquet A, Thomas-Antérion C, et al. 2017.
 Assessing capacity to consent for research in cognitively impaired older patients.
 Clinical Interventions in Aging 12: 1553–63.